blaaaaaaah/dbus-anchor-alarm/README.md

 Upon alarm condition, the system will override the name of the Digital Input and force its alarms state.
 The previous name of the Digital Input will not be saved or restored and will contain the current state message of the anchor alarm.

+**VRM integration - Push Notifications**

+Digital inputs alarms are monitored by default by VRM and a push notification will be sent to your phone when an alarm state is detected : See ([Getting started with VRM]https://www.victronenergy.com/media/pg/VRM_Portal_manual/en/getting-started-with-vrm.html)

+Note: If you have multiple users registered in your installation, make sure to toggle the Enable switch under Settings / Alarm rules of your installation in the VRM portal.

+**VRM integration - Remote Console**

+In order to view anchor alarm's state remotely, activate "Remote console" on your Cerbo under Settings / Remote Console / Enable on VRM.

+The Cerbo console will be available in your site's side menu under "Remote Console"

 **Configuration Parameters:**